aamitn/URLShortener/README.md

     Execute the provided **db\_schema.sql** file to set up the necessary tables and schema for the application.
 This script will also create the required database.

     ```plaintext
-    mysql -u your_username -p < path/to/db_schema.sql
+    mysql -u your_username -p{your_password} < create.sql
     ```

 3. Update the application.properties file:

-    Update the application.properties file in the src/main/resources directory with your database configuration.
+    * Update the <mark>application.properties</mark> file in the src/main/resources directory with your application configuration.

 4. Build and run the application:

     ```plaintext
-       cd URLShortener
     mvn spring-boot:run
     ```

 5. Access the application at http://localhost:8080